InWILL/Locale_Remulator/README.md

 System Region and Language Simulator.

-The project is similar with Locale-Emulator, but LE doesn't support 64-bit application, so I base on Minhook to start a new project.
+The project is similar with Locale-Emulator, but LE doesn't support 64-bit application, so I base on Detours to start a new project.

 The most important reason is that Japan MapleStory will become 64-bit.